tsunamishadow/bonusheroes/battlepass.md

 - Death Gold Drop
 -- When a hero dies they drop a sack of unreliable gold to be picked up.
 The size of the bag is proportional to that hero's Net Worth at the time of death.

-Recommended Heroes:

-Aether Lens gives 100% Damage Reduction for 2.5 seconds, making it a great item if you're ahead and need to keep your buff.
-Since it's affected by Cooldown Reduction you could play a hero with Cooldown Reduction talents such as Sniper, Broodmother, Enigma, Queen of Pain, Lycan, Chaos Knight, Arc Warden or Treant Protector.

-Legion Commander: Duel's can cascade really easily, especially with Aghanim's Scepter.
-Wraith King: One of the tankiest heroes and a scary amount of burst damage and lifesteal.
-Bristleback: One of the highest Physical damage dealers in the game, and built in Damage reduction allows Bristle to stay alive

 # Chat Wheel Sounds

 ## Level 24